 The gold standard for hot tub energy regulation is set by the California Energy Commission (CEC.)
 If energy efficiency matters to you, look for hot tubs that meet or exceed the standards set by the CEC.
 Even if you don’t live in California, CEC certification will save you money on your energy bills.

-To learn more about how the hot tub you choose can play a role in energy efficiency as well as the amount of money it costs to run one, download a free buyer’s guide today.
+To learn more about how the hot tub you choose can play a role in energy efficiency as well as the amount of money it costs to run one, download a free buyer’s guide below today, or visit us at our London hot tub store.